cookies.Cookie

 Examples

-Most methods in the cookies API involve a Cookie object being used either as an input parameter or as part of the return value.
+Most methods in the cookies API involve a Cookie object as an input parameter or as part of the return value.
 For example, a call to cookies.getAll() returns an array of Cookie objects.

-In the example below we've asked for all cookies, then logged some of the values of each of the resulting Cookie objects:
+This example asks for all cookies, then logs some of the values from each of the resulting Cookie objects:

 js